Recent Articles

 What do I need to bring for my first visit?

-As an ImmunoTek donor, your first Parachute visit will feel very familiar — with just a few extra things to bring.
-For your first Parachute donation, please bring: Your Social Security card or another document that verifies your SSN.
-This is a ...
+Since you've previously donated at your local center, your first Parachute visit will feel very familiar — with just a few extra things to bring.
+For your first Parachute donation, please bring: Your Social Security card or another document that ...

-I was deferred at my ImmunoTek center.
+I was deferred at my local center.
 Can I donate now with Parachute?

 The best first step is to download the Parachute app and book an appointment.
-We’re not able to confirm donation eligibility over chat or phone.
-During your visit, our team will review your medications, any recent procedures or surgeries, and your ...
+We’re not able to confirm donation eligibility over chat, email, or phone.
+During your visit, our team will review your medications, any recent procedures or surgeries, and ...

 Am I eligible to donate today?

-If you’re transitioning from ImmunoTek, eligibility will be reviewed in person during your first Parachute appointment.
-To get started: Download the Parachute app Schedule an appointment Visit the center, where our team will review your eligibility ...
+If you’re transitioning from your old center, eligibility will be reviewed in person during your first Parachute appointment.
+To get started: Download the Parachute app Schedule an appointment Visit the center, where our team will review your ...

 Popular Articles